Gamesright

 Affiliate programs and affiliate links

-In our online offering, we include so-called affiliate links or other references (which may include search masks, widgets or discount codes, for example) to the offers and services of third-party providers (collectively referred to as "affiliate links").
+We integrate so-called affiliate links or other references (which may include, for example, search masks, widgets, or discount codes) to offers and services from third-party providers (collectively referred to as "affiliate links") into our online offering.
 If users follow the affiliate links or subsequently take advantage of the offers, we may receive a commission or other benefits from these third-party providers (collectively referred to as "commission").

-In order to be able to track whether users have taken advantage of the offers of an affiliate link used by us, it is necessary for the respective third-party providers to know that users have followed an affiliate link used within our online offer.
-The assignment of the affiliate links to the respective business transactions or other actions (e.g. purchases) serves solely the purpose of commission accounting and is canceled as soon as it is no longer required for this purpose.
+In order to track whether users have taken advantage of the offers of an affiliate link we use, it is necessary for the respective third-party providers to know that users have followed an affiliate link used within our online offering.
+The assignment of the affiliate links to the respective business transactions or other actions (e.g., purchases) serves solely the purpose of commission settlement and is canceled as soon as it is no longer required for this purpose.

-For the purposes of the aforementioned assignment of affiliate links, the affiliate links can be supplemented with certain values that are part of the link or can be stored elsewhere, e.g. in a cookie.
-The values can include in particular the source website (referrer), the time, an online identifier of the operator of the website on which the affiliate link was located, an online identifier of the respective offer, the type of link used, the type of offer and an online identifier of the user.
+For the purposes of the aforementioned assignment of affiliate links, the affiliate links may be supplemented with certain values that are part of the link or can be stored otherwise, e.g., in a cookie.
+These values may include, in particular, the source website (referrer), the time, an online identifier of the operator of the website on which the affiliate link was located, an online identifier of the respective offer, the type of link used, the type of offer, and an online identifier of the user.

-Notes on legal basis: If we ask users for their consent to use third-party providers, the legal basis for processing data is consent.
-Otherwise, user data is processed on the basis of our legitimate interests (i.e. interest in efficient, economical and recipient-friendly services).
-In this context, we would also like to draw your attention to the information on the use of cookies in this data protection declaration.
+Notes on legal basis: If we ask users for their consent to the use of third-party providers, the legal basis for data processing is consent.
+Otherwise, user data is processed based on our legitimate interests (i.e., interest in efficient, economical, and user-friendly services).
+In this context, we would also like to draw your attention to the information on the use of cookies in this privacy policy.

 • Affected people: Users (e.g. website visitors, users of online services).